dsforza96/yocto-hair/README.md

 Hair color can be specified in three different ways: direclty with the `color` parameter, through the absortion coefficient `sigma_a` or with the concentration of `eumelanin` and `pheomelanin`, which are the two pigments that determine the color in human hairs.

 ## Examples
+By changing the material parameters, it is possible to obtain different hairs looks.
+In the following sections we show the effect of varying each parameter.

 ### Longitudinal Scattering

 <img src="images/longitudinal_01_720_1536.png" width="300"/> <img src="images/longitudinal_025_720_1536.png" width="300"/> <img src="images/longitudinal_06_720_1536.png" width="300"/>

+The firts image is rendered with `beta_m = 0.1`, the second one with `beta_m = 0.25` and the third one with `beta_m = 0.6`.

 ### Absortion in Fibers
 ### Aimuthal Scattering
 ### The Effect of Scales on Hair